cassidy-andrew/AU-UV_ices/README.md

 - $k$ is the amplitude of the Rayleigh scattering baseline
 - $b$ is a constant absorbance baseline

 DUVET automatically adjusts this function to include as many Gaussian functions and/or custom components as the user specifies.
 All of the parts of the fit function are optional.
 If the user specifies to use 0 Gaussian functions, that term will be ignored.
 If the user does not provide custom components to fit with, that term will be ignored.
 And Rayleigh scattering is not fit by default, and will be ignored unless the user turns it on.
-The user enables and disables parts of the fit function by providing arguments to the `fit_peaks` Python function of the `Spectrum` and `StitchedSpectrum` classes of the `spectools` module.
+The user enables and disables parts of the fit function by providing arguments to the `fit_peaks` Python function of the `Spectrum` and `StitchedSpectrum` classes of the `specTools` module.

 The free parameters which are fit with the function are:
 - $a_i$ is the amplitude of each respective Gaussian function